uber/tchannel/docs/json.md

 ### `arg1`

-The method name must be a ascii string.
+The method name must be a UTF-8 string.
 It's recommended that you use alphanumeric characters and `_`.

 ### `arg3`